-We all know the saying “first impressions matter” and even before a new employee starts their first day, they are already building an opinion of your business and what their time with your company may feel like.
-As such, it’s important to be open with expectations, streamline your communications with your new recruit and gather the required information from them efficiently.
+We all know the saying “first impressions matter”.
+Even before a new employee starts their first day, they are already building an opinion of your business.
+For example, they may wonder what their time with your company may feel like.
+In addition, it’s important to be open with expectations, streamline your communications and gather the required information from them.

 - Clear communications with starting dates, hours of business, key contacts, and their details

-- An online New Employee Form shows a professional and easy way to obtain key information for onboarding, including emergency contacts, uniform sizes, payroll details, relevant certificates, and clearances
+- An online New Employee Form shows a professional and easy way to obtain key information for onboarding.
+This includes emergency contacts, uniform sizes, payroll details, relevant certificates, and clearances

 - An outline of what to expect during their first days and weeks in their role, including their onboarding training program